All Episodes

 Sure.

-Well and so okay it's actually a very long question.
+Well, and so, okay, it's actually a very long question.

 Sure.

-You know, it wasn't there was less partisanship there.
+You know, it wasn't, there was less partisanship there.

-It was just kind of like ah, we understand.
+It was just kind of like, ah, we understand.

-I don't find fine, make your vaccines, make make people happy.
+Fine, make your vaccines, make people happy.

-You know, hopefully that'll that'll fix things and make it to where I don't have to wear my damn face mask anymore.
+You know, hopefully that'll fix things and make it to where I don't have to wear my damn face mask anymore.

 You know, that was kind of the attitude.